• Skip to primary navigation

 1. Prepare the vegetables and apple.
 Peel and wedge cut the onion.
 Peel and mince the garlic.
 Grate the apple.
 Set aside.

 2. Cook the onion and garlic.
-In a medium pot over medium-high heat, pour in 1 tablespoon of olive oil in the pot and saute the onion and garlic until browned translucent and fragrant.
+In a medium pot over medium-high heat, pour in 1 tbsp of olive oil in the pot and saute the onion and garlic until browned translucent and fragrant.

 3. Add in the chicken stock, honey and apple.
 Pour in the chicken stock, honey, and grated apple.
 Bring the pot to a boil then turn down the heat to simmer until the potatoes and carrots are soft about 15 minutes.
 Cover the pot with a to prevent the moisture from leaving.